 Hire Me video.

 This training was created as part of a series.
-The purpose is to demonstrate customer service to retail store associates, in this case, a frustrated customer.
+The aim was to demonstrate customer service to retail store associates, in this case, a frustrated customer.

 I created this montage as a part of T-Mobile's Uncarrier 10 launch.
-It was deployed on the company intranet and generated a lot of interest among the store associates
+It was used to open store meetings